micahjones13/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+  - Server side routing includes a refresh when the server finishes a request.
+This is good because the server will only give us the info requested, no more and no less.
+It's bad because refreshes/dom manipulation take time.
+  -Another downside to server-side is that when a lot of information is being requested, it has a lot of protocols to run through, and this could also take a while.
+  -Client side handles routing internally using JS.
+This prevents refreshes because the page already has all the info, it just only shows what it needs to.
+This means no refreshing and faster pages.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - C (create) --> post
+  - R (read) --> get
+  - U (update) --> put
+  - D (delete) --> delete

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+  -fetch, axios, jquery

 ## Project Set Up